lit/lit/dev-docs/design/how-lit-html-works.md

 ## 1. Define

 Templates are defined with the `html` tag function.
-This tag does very little work — it only captures the current values and a reference to the strings object, and returns this as a `TemplateResult`.
+This tag does very little work — it only captures the current values and a reference to the strings object, and returns them as a `TemplateResult`.

-lit-html ships with two tag functions: `html` and `svg`.
-The `svg` tag is for defining SVG _fragment_ templates: it ensures that the elements created are in the SVG namespace.
+lit-html also ships with an `svg` function, which is just like the `html` function, but is for defining fragments of [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) instead of fragments of HTML.
+When rendering, lit-html ensures that elements created with the `svg` function are created in the SVG namespace.

 The default `html` and `svg` tags are extremely simple, capturing the static strings and dynamic values in an object literal: